• Skip to primary navigation

 We can “guard our heart” by daily consuming the Word of God, which will help us to “keep in step with the Spirit”.
 We can ask God for the wisdom and discernment we need to make healthy choices.
 And he’ll give it to us!

-This is the “self-care” we need to incorporate in our daily living.
+This is the “self-care” we need to incorporate into our daily lives.
 This is walking in freedom.

 Daily surrender means we no longer have to “struggle”.
 Saying “no” to sin means we can experience victory and joy.
 Believing what God says means that “Truth” has set us free!